jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=messaging-activemq/server=<server name>/bridge=<bridge name>:read-attribute(name=started)`

 ## syntax of the operation to get the `messaging-activemq` `server` `bridge` `static-connectors`
-a list of names of statically defined connectors used by this bridge. must be undefined (null) if `discovery-group-name` is defined. get the `messaging-activemq` `server` `bridge` `static-connectors` attribute.
+a list of names of statically defined connectors used by this bridge. must be undefined (null) if '`discovery-group-name`' is defined. get the `messaging-activemq` `server` `bridge` `static-connectors` attribute.
 `/subsystem=messaging-activemq/server=<server name>/bridge=<bridge name>:read-attribute(name=static-connectors)`